Early Math Skills: A Parent's Guide to Ages 3-7

 • Use an ice cube tray and small items like buttons or LEGO pieces to create patterns.
 Copying and continuing these patterns helps with sequential thinking and pattern recognition.

-Setting Up Math Areas
+Setting Up a Math Corner

 Stock your math corner with tools like counting beads, number cards, rulers, measuring cups, and shape sorters.
 Use clear storage bins labeled with numbers or pictures to keep things tidy and easy to find.
-Rotate the materials regularly to introduce new concepts and keep your child curious.
+Rotate materials regularly to introduce new concepts and keep your child curious.

 Math Tools and Resources